-Whenever a family's assistance will be terminated, COC will send a written notice of termination to the family and to the owner.
-COC will also send a form HUD-5382 and form HUD-5380 to the family with the termination notice.
+Whenever a family's assistance will be terminated, COC the PHA will send a written notice of termination to the family and to the owner.
+COC The PHA will also send a form HUD-5382 and form HUD-5380 to the family with the termination notice.
 The notice will state the date on which the termination will become effective.
-This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other PHA policies, or the circumstances surrounding the termination require.
+This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other COC-PHA policies, or the circumstances surrounding the termination require.

-When COC notifies an owner that a family's assistance will be terminated, COC will, if appropriate, advise the owner of their right to offer the family a separate, unassisted lease.
+When COCthe PHA notifies an owner that a family's assistance will be terminated, COCthe PHA will, if appropriate, advise the owner of their right to offer the family a separate, unassisted lease.

-If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that COC sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C of this plan.
-VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form whena PHA terminates a household's housing benefits.
+If a family whose assistance is being terminated is entitled to an informal hearing, the notice of termination that the PHA sends to the family must meet the additional HUD and PHA notice requirements discussed in section 16-III.C of this plan.
+VAWA 2013 expands notification requirements to require PHAs to provide notice of VAWA rights and the HUD 5382 form when a PHA terminates a household's housing benefits.

-Whenever COC decides to terminate a family's assistance because of the family's action or failure to act, COC will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-5382 and form HUD-5380.
-COC will request in writing that a family member wishing to claim protection under VAWA notify COC within 10 business days.
+Whenever the COCPHA decides to terminate a family's assistance because of the family's action or failure to act, COCthe PHA will include in its termination notice the VAWA information described in section 16-IX.C of this plan and a form HUD-5382 and form HUD-5380.
+COCThe PHA will request in writing that a family member wishing to claim protection under VAWA notify COCthe PHA within 14 business days.